Spanner in the Works?

-- referral on of men to health professionals (as appropriate)
+- referring men to health professionals (as appropriate)

-- Have local health service providers and local men engage with each other
+- Having local health service providers and local men engage with each other

-Contact your local Health Service to get them involved.
-You will need some of their staff to be able to carry out the screening process and advise participants re their health needs.
-This link will provide a document for you to give to the Health Service for their consideration – Overall Outline.
-When looking for you local Health Services they might be called:
+Contact your local health service to get them involved.
+You will need some of their staff to be able to carry out the screening process and advise participants regarding their health needs.
+Provide the health service with the Spanner in the Works?
+Overall Outline to assist their decision to be involved in your event.
+When looking for you local health services they might be called:

 You may also wish to try your local GP/Doctors Practice.
 If you are unsuccessful with one organisation then try another.
 Health organisations do like to have plenty of notice so talk to them early.

-- Complete the Spanner In The Works Registration Form and email to AMSA.
+- Complete the Spanner In The Works Registration Form and then email to firstname.lastname@example.org.
 When the registration form is received by AMSA we will:

-- Mail you some brochures (A5) and posters(A3) to help you promote the event in your community
+- Mail you brochures (A5) and posters(A3) to help you promote the event in your community

-Promote your event within your local community well ahead of time using the brochures and posters and media release.
+Promote your event within your local community well ahead of time using the brochures, posters and media release.

 Support and Contact